-- Don't use Form 20-V payment voucher. - Don't staple payment to the return. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from filing your return.
-Follow the instructions above except you should use a Form 20-V payment voucher. - Assembling and submitting your return.
+- Use Form 20-V payment voucher. - Don't staple payment to the return or to the voucher. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from filing your return.
+Follow the instructions above except don't include with your return. - Assembling and submitting your return.
 Submit your Oregon return forms in the following order: - 1.
-Form 20-INS, Oregon Insurance Excise Tax Return, 150-102-129; - 2.
-Schedule AP, Apportionment of Income for Corporations and Partnerships, 150-102-171; - 3.
-Schedule AF, Schedule of Affiliates (page 3 of Form 20-INS); - 4.
-Schedule ASC-CORP, Oregon Adjustments, 150-102-033; - 5.
-Form 37, Underpayment of Corporation Estimated Tax, 150-102-037; - 6.
+Form OR-20-INS, Oregon Insurance Excise Tax Return; - 2.
+Schedule OR-AP, Apportionment of Income for Corporations and Partnerships; - 3.
+Schedule OR-AF, Schedule of Affiliates (page 3 of Form OR-20-INS); - 4.
+Schedule OR-ASC-CORP, Oregon Adjustments; - 5.
+Form OR-37, Underpayment of Corporation Estimated Tax; - 6.
 Other Oregon statements; - 7.
 Oregon credit forms including notice of credit transfers and certifications; - 8.
 Annual Statement, as indicated below; - 9.
 Form 7004, Federal extension.